ripple/opensource.ripple.com/docs/simpleXRPL/references/verticals/account/create.md

 ## Returns

-Returns an `AccountCredentials` object **synchronously** — this is the one `Account` verb that does not submit a transaction, so it does not return a `SubmissionResult`.
+Returns an `AccountCredentials` object **synchronously**.
+This is the one `Account` operation that does not submit a transaction, so it does not return a `SubmissionResult`.

 ### Return fields